jettro/semi-website/_documentation/weaviate/current/schema.md

         }
       ],
       "cardinality": "atMostOne OR many", // Only used with cross references.
 Will there only be one refference made (e.g., "bornIn") or multiple ones (e.g., "hasProducts")
-      "description": "string"             // A description for your reference }
+      "description": "string",             // A description for your reference "index": true        // Optional, default is true.
+By default each property is fully indexed both for full-text, as well as vector-search.
+You can ignore properties in searches by explicitly setting index to false.
+    }
   ]
 }